 - 1 cup chicken broth or stock

-- Add in the beans and the cheddar cheese; allow the beans to cook in the sauce to your desired doneness while the cheese melts through the sauce, stirring occasionally to prevent sticking or burning on the bottom of the pan (about 8-10 minutes).
+Add in the beans and cheddar cheese.
+Allow the beans to cook in the sauce to your desired doneness while the cheese melts through the sauce, stirring occasionally to prevent sticking or burning on the bottom of the pan (about 8-10 minutes).

 **If wanting to add in bacon, fry 3-4 pieces of chopped bacon first before frying the mushrooms.
 Once bacon is crispy, add in the mushrooms and continue following the directions as above.